Chapter 16.02

 2. Where water service is disconnected, as authorized above, it shall be immediately reconnected upon correction of the condition or activity and the payment of the reconnection charge in an amount specified by resolution of the city council.

 (c) Infraction Citation.
-In accordance with 23 CCR 995(e) and 996(d)(3), any person violating this chapter shall be deemed guilty of an infraction punishable by a fine of up to five hundred dollars for each day in which the violation occurs.
+Consistent with applicable law (including 23 CCR 995(e)), any person violating this chapter shall be deemed guilty of an infraction punishable by a fine of up to five hundred dollars for each day in which the violation occurs.
 Any fine imposed pursuant to this subsection is in addition to, and does not supersede or limit, any other remedies, civil or criminal, including those provided for in Title 4 of the Santa Cruz Municipal Code.
 Each and every day a violation of this chapter exists constitutes a separate and distinct offense for which enforcement action may be taken.

 16.02.060 CITATION AUTHORITY.

 All peace officers and persons authorized by law to issue citations within the water service area shall, in conjunction with duties imposed by the law, diligently enforce the provisions of this chapter.
-Pursuant to the provisions of Section 836.5 of the State Penal Code, the following officers and employees of the city of Santa Cruz are hereby designated and authorized to issue citations for enforcement of this chapter:
+Pursuant to the provisions of Section 836.5 of the State Penal Code, the water department director and water department employees designated by the director are hereby designated and authorized to issue citations for enforcement of this chapter.